- Australia’s first dedicated ECEC data and insights portal releases quarterly performance indicators for the ECEC sector.

 To access the Quarterly Performance Indicators Q1-2021 report, click here

 EYR.org is Australia’s first dedicated Early Years Research portal, with a mission to help services succeed through data and insights.
-This is an initiative by QikKids and Xplor, drawing insights from over 7,000 centres.
+This is an initiative by QikKids and Xplor, drawing insights from over 10,500 services across Australia and New Zealand.

 The Early Years Research team is helping Early Childhood Education and Care (ECEC) services achieve that goal, making it easier to gain insights and implement strategies off the back of its sector-wide studies spanning thousands of services.
 Since its introduction in 2018, the amount of data collected — and the insight gained — has been groundbreaking.